jasonmcboyd/Treenumerable/README.md

   Gets a node's (or nodes') child at the specified index.
 Returns a default value if the index is not valid.

+- **GetChildren**

+  Several overloads exist that allow getting a node's (or nodes') children based on a predicate or a key.

 - **GetDegree**

    Gets the degree of a node (number of children).